1024pix/ember-testing-library/README.md

 Ember testing library gives access to dom testing library queries in an Ember app.
 For more info on dom testing library queries, follow [Testing library doc](https://testing-library.com/docs/dom-testing-library/api/).

+The current API methods that can be used are as follows:

+- getScreen
+- within
+- visit
+- render
+- clickByName
+- clickByText
+- fillByLabel
+- selectByLabelAndOption
+- selectOptionInRadioGroup

 Please note that Ember Testing Library does not include the userEvent package, and that you should therefore use Ember built-in test helpers to interact with components and/or DOM nodes in integration/acceptance tests.

 ###Acceptance test example: